Make the Most of Family History Month

 Visit Special Collections

-Special Collections is home to the Genealogy Collection, African American History Collection, and more.
-Located on the fourth floor of the Main Library in Downtown Jacksonville, it is open to the public during library hours with plenty of space for family and local history researchers.
+Special Collections is located on the fourth floor of the Main Library in Downtown Jacksonville, it is open to the public during library hours with plenty of space for family and local history researchers.

 Schedule an Appointment or Consultation